Interpolation and duality in algebras of multipliers on the ball: Introduction

 \section{Introduction}

 Classical peak interpolation is concerned with finding a disc algebra function that solves an interpolation problem on the boundary of the unit disc $\mathbb{D}$ in the complex plane.
 In this setting, the Rudin--Carleson theorem \cite{Carleson57,Rudin56} says that given any compact set $E \subset \partial \bD$ of linear Lebesgue measure $0$ and any continuous function $h \in C(E)$ with $\|h\|_\infty \le 1$, there exists $f \in A(\bD)$ with $f \big|_{E} = h$ and $\|f\|_\infty \le \|h\|_\infty$.
-Moreover, they arrange that $|f(z)| < \|h\|_\infty$ for $z \in \ol{\bD} \setminus E$, explaining the term peak interpolation.
+Moreover, if $h$ is not identically zero, one may achieve that $|f(z)| < \|h\|_\infty$ for $z \in \ol{\bD} \setminus E$, explaining the term peak interpolation.
 For a discussion of the Rudin--Carleson theorem, we refer the reader to \cite[Chapter II]{Gamelin69}.
 For the ball algebra $A(\bB_d)$ in dimension $d\ge2$, the notion of Lebesgue measure zero is replaced by the smallness property of being a null set with respect to every representing measure for the origin, known as a totally null set.
 A general result of Bishop \cite{Bishop62} (see \cite[Chapter 10]{Rudin08}) shows that one can obtain peak interpolation on any compact totally null set.

 A different interpolation problem for the disc algebra is the classical Pick interpolation problem.
 It is about finding a function in the disc algebra that solves an interpolation problem with interpolation nodes in the open unit disc.
 The solution is given by Pick's theorem \cite{Pick15}, which can be stated as follows.
 Given interpolation nodes $z_1,\ldots,z_n \in \bD$ and targets $\lambda_1,\ldots,\lambda_n \in \bC$, there exists a function $f$ belonging to the disc algebra $A(\bD)$ with $f(z_i) = \lambda_i$ for $1 \le i \le n$ and $\|f\|_{\infty} \le 1$ if and only if the Pick matrix